Slozzyondul/Exploring-Mathematical-Near-Misses/README.md

 This two gives rational curves on twisted Fermat hypersurfaces of degree n>4 in projective (n−2)-space.

 # Key points
-- Finding "near-misses" is NOT totally random — special patterns exist.
+- Finding "near-misses" is not random — special patterns exist.

 - Certain values of n (like 8, 27, 98, 363...) have hidden families of near-misses based on deep number theory structure.

-- The work shows how ancient math (Fermat's Last Theorem) still leads to new, surprising discoveries.
+- The work shows how ancient math (Fermat's Last Theorem) can lead to new and surprising discoveries.

 - Even though integer solutions (for n > 2) don't exist, near-misses tell a deeper story about how numbers behave.

 # Python program
-Python program that searches for near-misses of Fermat's Last Theorem is added
+Python program that outputs near-misses of Fermat's Last Theorem based on the input n, c and a threshold level

 Approach:
 Brute-force search within a given range for a,b,c and n.